anchetaWern/anchetawern.github.io/source/_posts/2014-02-21-a-whirlwind-tour-of-web-developer-tools-command-line-utilities.markdown

 - **set tabstop** - you can use this to specify the tab size.
 In the example above I've set it to `2` so when you press tab vim will insert 2 spaces

 **Resources for learning Vim**

-Yep I just said earlier that its just going to be a little getting started guide to vim but hey there's just so much to cover even with just the basics.

 Be sure to check out the resources below to learn more about Vim.
 Learning Vim is really a painful process since you have to memorize a whole bunch of commands and practice it like you're practicing how to play the piano.
 Learning Vim is not that easy, lots of practice is required before you can get productive with using it.
 You can easily get away with just using a text-editor when writing code but if you want some productivity boost then take the time to really learn Vim even if it is painful.
 Here are some resources for learning Vim: